adamcunnington/Bible/README.md

 Each of these tasks will be explored in greater detail.
 It is useful to refer to bible/translations/esv/ as an existing example.

 ### 1. New Python Package
-At minimum, the new translation should consist of:
+A typical translation should consist of:
 ```
-bible/translations/<translation>/__init__.py - empty file
+bible/translations/<translation>/__init__.py - needed so the translation is a python package; can be empty
-bible/translations/<translation>/api.py - this file name is mandatory and this is where the logic will sit
+bible/translations/<translation>/api.py - the file name is irrelevant but api.py is suggested for consistency
+bible/translations/<translation>/enums.py - an optional file where custom enums can be defined
 ```

 In `api.py`, the `Translation`, `Book`, `Chapter`, `Verse`, `Passage` and `Character` classes from `bible.api` should be inherited and implementations should be provided for the `text()` and `audio()` methods.
 Typically, content for these will come from 3rd party API services.
 Optionally, extensions to the API can also be made.